needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 * **Late Latching** - This feature reduces tracked rendering latency by updating head and controller poses as late as possible before rendering.
 Vulkan only.
 * **Late Latching Debug Mode** - Enables a debug mode for Late Latching which will print information about the Late Latching system as well as any errors.
 This can be used to verify that Late Latching is performing correctly.
 Debug mode is only active in Development builds.
 * **Application SpaceWarp** - Enables support for a frame synthesis technology to allow your application to render at half frame rate, while still delivering a smooth experience.
 Note that this currently requires a custom version of the URP provided by Oculus in order to work, and should not be enabled if you aren't using that customized Oculus URP package.
+* **Optimize Multiview Render Regions (Vulkan)** - If enabled, Multiview Render Regions will prevent graphics processing outside of the user’s view.
+Refer to [Multiview Render Regions](https://docs.unity3d.com/6000.1/Documentation/Manual/xr-multiview-render-regions.html) to learn more about this feature.

 ## Technical details